bursonic/driveMalta/Cars/Road and traffic signs.md

 ###4448 - CARS11.60

 You are at a junction controlled by traffic lights.
-When should you NOT proceed at green?
+When should you not proceed at green?

 ![](images/CARS_E-1616.png)